lafetamarcelo/CoRoTContributions/docs/index.rst

 .. admonition:: Notice

-   In this items, we introduced the usual percentage of the work amount usually taken for each particular part of an machine learning project.
-This is usually the amount when you have features that does not involve time, dynamic features... therefore static information, which is most used to happen, such as in problems of customer clustering, when one has features such
+   In these items, we introduced the usual percentage of the work amount usually taken for each particular part of a machine learning project.
+This is usually the amount when you have features that do not involve time, dynamic features... therefore static information, which is mostly used to happen, such as in problems of customer clustering, when one has features such

    .. hlist::
       :columns: 5